-Grade option requests and name changes must be done in person in the Enrollment Center.
+Grade option requests can be done online prior to the start date of the class.
+Once the class begins, grade option requests must be done in person prior to the filing deadline.
+Name changes must be done in person in the Enrollment Center.
 If changing a name, official documentation must be presented at the time of the request.

 Transcripts: Transcripts of academic work taken at Golden West College are available upon official request.
 Students make their requests online through Credentials, Inc. on the GWC website, www.goldenwestcollege.edu.
 Two transcripts and/or enrollment verifications will be provided free of charge.
 For each additional transcript, there will be a charge of \$5.
 Students may request "rush" (next day) services for an additional \$5 per transcript or verification.
 Fees are subject to change.
-In accordance with Education Code provision 72237, transcripts will be withheld from students and former students who have outstanding financial or materials obligations to the college and/or district or who have unresolved matters related to student discipline.
+In accordance with Education Code provision 76225 and Coast District Board Policy, BP 5035, transcripts will be withheld from students and former students who have outstanding financial or materials obligations to the College and/or District or who have unresolved matters related to student discipline.

-Effective May 2013, Credentials Solutions has been retained as the designated agent for processing and sending official electronic transcripts on behalf of Golden West College.
+Credentials Solutions has been retained as the designated agent for processing and sending official electronic transcripts on behalf of Golden West College.
 The electronic transcript that is produced using this service contains the identical information as the printed transcript and can be certified as unaltered by uploading the file to the company's website that is provided during the delivery process.
 Credentials Solutions has been granted the authority to deliver all such electronic transcript requests on behalf of Golden West College and respond to any inquiries regarding transcript transactions.